 There are a plethora of books dealing with complex analysis.
 The text by Conway is a popular one.
 Feel free to check out the library to see what tickles your fancy.

-Grades for section 1 will be based on homework, a midterm exam and the final exam.
-The weights for these are 50%, 20% and 30%, respectively.
+Grades will be based on homework, a midterm exam and the final exam.
+The weights for these are 50%, 25% and 25%, respectively.

 Homework will be collected once a week on Mondays.
 It will be turned in at the beginning of class.
 You are free to work with other students on the homework; in fact, this is encouraged.
 Sloppy and/or illegible work will be returned back with no credit!
 Your homework is something of which you should be proud (notice how I didn't end with a preposition there).
 Expect to spend lots of time on it.
 All of the homework problems will be checked to see that each has been done, and certain of the problems will be graded in detail, but just which problems from each assignment will be graded will not be announced in advance.

 The midterm exam will be during class on Wednesday, March 7.

 The final exam is Monday, May 7 from 4:00 to 5:50 in the afternoon.